Currently viewing: Directors' report

 |Number of awards|

-Refer to note 6 for further details pertaining to these schemes.
+Refer to note 6 for further disclosure related to these schemes.

 In terms of the Memorandum of Incorporation, the Company has unlimited borrowing powers.

 Ernst & Young Inc. continued in office as auditors of Italtile Limited.
-At the annual general meeting of 17 November 2017, shareholders will be requested to appoint Ernst & Young Inc. as auditors for the 2018 financial year and it will be noted that Ms P Wittstock will be the individual registered auditor who will undertake the audit.
+At the AGM of 16 November 2018, shareholders will be requested to appoint Ernst & Young Inc. as auditors for the 2019 financial year and it will be noted that Ms P Wittstock will be the individual registered auditor who will undertake the audit.

 The Company Secretary is Ms E J Willis, whose business and postal address is: